 Video revenues primarily represent monthly subscription fees charged to customers for our core cable products and services (including basic and digital cable programming services, wire maintenance, equipment rental and services to commercial establishments), payper-view charges, installation, reconnection and late payment fees, franchise fees and other ancillary revenues.
 HSD revenues primarily represent monthly fees charged to customers (including small to medium sized commercial establishments) for our HSD products and services and equipment rental fees, as well as fees charged to large-sized businesses for our scalable, fiber-based enterprise network products and services.
 Phone revenues primarily represent monthly fees charged to customers (including small to medium sized commercial establishments) for our phone service.
-Advertising revenues represent the sale of advertising placed on our video services.
+Advertising revenues substantially represent revenues received from local and national businesses for the placement of their commercials on channels offered on our video services.